Everest Base Camp Trek by Road

 Day 05: Paiya to Phakding

 As you trek, you will love the beauty of the surroundings.
 The trail is full of rocky paths and steep ascents.
-Still, you will have the company of horses throughout the journey, adding to your trek’s beautyay, you will come across several authentic local tea shops.
-Here, you can take a break and indulge in local delicacies.
-You will also encounter a few traditional-style houses.
-They reflect the culture and lifestyle of the locals.
+Still, you will have the company of horses throughout the journey; adding to your trek’s beauty, you will come across several authentic local tea shops.

 Further, you will pass by many prayer wheels reflecting local culture and tradition.
 You will come across charming villages like Musey and Charikharka.
 They offer a glimpse of the local way of life.